gloomicious/gloomicious-photography/src/pages/photo-collection/hawaii/index.md

     alignment: center
     gallery:
       type: auto
-    title: The Hawai'ian islands
+    title: The Hawai'ian Islands
     subtitle: A paradise on Earth
     content: "More than two thousand miles off the US mainland and in the middle of the Pacific Ocean lies a lush archipelago - the Hawai'ian islands.
-The eight main islands are called the Windward Islands, and they include the four biggest ones known and regularly visited: Kaua'i - the Garden Isle, Maui - the Valley Isle, O'ahu - the Gathering Place and the island named Hawai'i, nicknamed The Big Island.
+The eight main islands are called the Windward Islands, and they include the four biggest ones known and often visited: Kaua'i - the Garden Isle, Maui
+      - the Valley Isle, O'ahu - the Gathering Place and an island named Hawai'i itself, nicknamed The Big Island.
 Every single one of them holds special landscapes, nature and culture of their own kinds.
-Take a journey to a place people rightly call the paradise on Earth, and holds a special place in my heart as well."
+Take a journey to a place people rightly call the paradise on Earth, and that holds a special place in my heart as well."
   - type: 1-column
     size: wide
     alignment: center